Ciantic/ciantic.github.com/multisited/README.rst

 It is tedious to type ``get_request_*(request)`` calls after all one needs them almost *always in all* views if apps were to use sites.

 So simply add the ``site_id``, ``media_root``, ``media_url`` to the request object in middleware (just like the ``request.urlconf`` is currently added).
 This is handy since it only needs one cache lookup, whereas methods require fetch from cache most of the time.
-Behind this middleware there had to be method just like in first proposal, but user would not need to type them all the time.
+Behind this middleware approach there has to be methods just like in first proposal, but user would not need to type them all the time.

-The auth middleware still needs to be fixed as in 1. proposal.
+(The auth middleware still needs to be fixed as in first proposal.)

+In either of the proposals the per site ``media_url`` and ``media_root`` could be accessed in templates just like before since template context processor would add them by request.
+Although these will considerably complicate things with model fields like ``FileField`` which now would require to take in the request object always.

 Altering the auth backend role. (optional)